 💬 FAQs

-It will keep for up to 2 weeks in a sealed airtight jar.
-Be sure that the jam isn't exposed to air, as this will significantly lessen the shelf life.
+It will keep for up to 2 weeks in a sealed airtight container or mason jar.
+Make sure that the jam isn't exposed to air, as this will significantly lessen the shelf life.

-Absolutely, you can freeze this strawberry chia jam for up to 3 months in an airtight container.
+Yes!
+You can freeze this strawberry chia jam for up to 3 months in a sealed container.
 Simply defrost it in the fridge overnight before use.
+Alternatively, freeze portions in an ice cube tray and pop them out of the freezer as needed.

-You can use whatever berries you have to hand and make blackberry or raspberry chia jam.
+You can use whatever frozen or fresh berries you have to hand and make blackberry, raspberry, or blueberry chia jam.

 🍯 More Condiments